beeswhacks/race-parser/README.md

-This package parses a PDF of a race classification sheet to JSON array.
+This package converts a race classification PDF into JSON array of results.

 # Problem

-Race sheets are provided as PDFs, which are easy for humans but messy for computers to read.
-The text content of a PDF is essentially just a set of string fragments with **(x, y)** coordinates.
-How these strings relate to teach other is apparent to humans but is not encoded in the PDF.
+Race sheets are provided as PDFs, which are easy for humans to read but messy for code.
+A PDF stores text conten as a set of string fragments with **(x, y)** coordinates.
+How these strings relate to teach other is obvious to humans but is not encoded in the PDF.

-There are a few challenge to parsing these particular PDFs: columns are not always in the same order, columns are not consistently aligned, and some columns overhang their headers.
+There are a few challenge to parsing these particular PDFs: the column order varies, columns are not consistently or perfectly aligned, and some columns overhang their headers.

 # Approach